backoffice/bot.roundlake.paymentui/README.md

 ## Create a Partially Paid Event registration

 This must be done on the backend.
-Go to a contact, add an event registration with a status of "partially paid" and enter into the record payment amount an amount less than the total.
+Go to a contact, add an event registration with a participant status of "partially paid" and enter into the record payment amount an amount less than the total.
 Visit: https://ymcaga.org/index.php?option=com_civicrm&task=civicrm/addpayment logged in on the front end as the contact you created a partially paid event registration for. you should see the cost being the payment option amount.
 Paid to Date being the amount entered into the record payment box. $$ remaining being the difference.

 See Screenshots regarding this process in img folder.